The Chinook has been described as a phenomenon of nature. It was first bred in 1917 on a farm in the icy cold conditions of New Hampshire.

-The Chinook has a very particular unique look that is different to most other dogs.
+The Chinook has a very particular unique look that is different from most other dogs.
 They are quite large, and range colors of brown, grey, black and white.

-It has oval shaped eyes that are either a deep brown or a glowing amber.
+It has oval-shaped eyes that are either a deep brown or glowing amber.
 Its nose is always back, and its ears are always erect.

 How Big is a Full-Grow Chinook?

 The Chinook is considered to be a large breed, with a tall, elegant posture.
 It grows to around 25 inches in length, with 21 inches being the most common throughout the breed.